Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Humor is perhaps a sense of intellectual perspective: an awareness that some things are really important, others not; and that the two kinds are most oddly jumbled in everyday affairs.
 Christopher Morley

 Rationally, you know that's not true.
-Losing a phone charger probably doesn't even rate on your personal list of the 101 Most Terrible Things That Have Happened....
+Losing a phone charger probably doesn't even rate on your list of the 101 Most Terrible Things That Have Happened.
+It might not...

 Continue Reading...